 Baker has directed numerous productions, including Oleanna, Calliope Jam and A Christmas Carol (Alley Theatre); Beauty and the Beast (PlayMakers Repertory); the short operas The Gold Standard, Krispy Kremes and Butter Queens and The Lifespan of a Fly (Hartford Opera Theatre); and Orestes (University of North Carolina).

 His books Shakespeare in an Hour and Molière in an Hour are published by Smith and Kraus and his account of Robert Wilson's production of Danton’s Death, for which he was the dramaturg, is featured in the book The Production Notebooks.
 He is a contributor to the books African American Connecticut Explored and The Lively ART and his articles have appeared in Breaking Character magazine, Theatre Journal, Hog River Journal, American Theatre magazine and the Hartford Courant.

-Mr. Baker was a Visiting Assistant Professor of Dramaturgy at the University of North Carolina at Chapel Hill and has taught at the Hartt School, Moscow Art Theatre School and the International School of the Philippines and served as a literary advisor to the Julliard School of Drama.
-He has directed productions at the Alley Theatre, PlayMakers, and the University of North Carolina.
-His play for children, Calliope Jam, premiered in Houston and his adaptation of Pride and Prejudice was commissioned by Hartford Stage.
+Previously he was a Visiting Assistant Professor of Dramaturgy at the University of North Carolina and has taught at the Hartt School, Moscow Art Theatre School and the International School of the Philippines and served as a literary advisor to the Julliard School of Drama.